Why should we bother with a chartering experience? The chartering process accelerates the path to excellence for any team.

 What’s our life history so far?
 How did we develop our skills?
 What else happened in our life that gives us our unique insights?

 The River of Life enriches the insights we gain in the Market of Skills.

 How will we structure our way of work?
 Will we use a rhythm of activity?
 How will we visualise the flow of our work?
+How would we prefer to navigate conflict?
 What process policies will we establish and enforce?